finite-sample/onlinerake/README.md

 ## Simulation results

-To understand the behaviour of the two update rules we simulated three typical non‑stationary bias patterns: a **linear drift** in demographic composition, a **sudden shift** halfway through the stream, and an **oscillation** around the target frame.
+To understand the behavior of the two update rules we simulated three typical non‑stationary bias patterns: a **linear drift** in demographic composition, a **sudden shift** halfway through the stream, and an **oscillation** around the target frame.
 For each scenario we generated 300 observations per seed and averaged results over five random seeds.
 SGD used a learning rate of 5.0 and MWU used a learning rate of 1.0 with three update steps per observation.
-The table below summarises the mean improvement in absolute margin error relative to the unweighted baseline (positive values indicate an improvement), the final effective sample size (ESS) and the mean final loss (squared‑error on margins).
+The table below summarizes the mean improvement in absolute margin error relative to the unweighted baseline (positive values indicate an improvement), the final effective sample size (ESS) and the mean final loss (squared‑error on margins).
 Higher ESS and larger improvements